 St. Joseph Regional Junior High School has a rolling admissions policy.
-We admit students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available at school.
-We do not discriminate on the basis of race, color, national and ethnic origin in the administration of educational policies, financial aid, athletic or other school-administered programs.
+We admit students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available at school.
+Mrs. Kane, our amazing Admissions Coordinator, is happy to schedule tours, and share our academic, spiritual, and extra-curriculuar programming.

 What is our admissions process?